Codecademy/docs/content/java/concepts/priorityqueue/priorityqueue.md

 ---
 Title: 'PriorityQueue'
-Description: 'A PriorityQueue stores elements in a collection sorted by natural ordering or by a custom Comparitor.'
+Description: 'A PriorityQueue stores elements in a collection sorted by natural ordering or by a custom Comparator.'
 Subjects:
   - 'Computer Science'
 Tags: